mattvryan/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 }
 ```

-Clients should always check whether the `BinaryUpload` returned from `valueFactory.initiateBinaryUpload()` is null.
-This situation indicates that the feature is not supported.
+Clients should always check whether the `BinaryUpload` returned from `valueFactory.initiateBinaryUpload()` is null, and also should handle the case where no upload URIs are returned.
+Either situation indicates that the feature is not supported.

 #### 2. Upload

-The remote client will upload using the instructions according to the [upload algorithm described in BinaryUpload](http://jackrabbit.apache.org/oak/docs/apidocs/org/apache/jackrabbit/api/binary/BinaryUpload.html).
+The remote client will upload using the instructions according to the [upload algorithm described in BinaryUpload](http://jackrabbit.apache.org/api/trunk/org/apache/jackrabbit/api/binary/BinaryUpload.html).

 #### 3. Complete